JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-integrate-in-existing-app.md

 ### Make the business logic cross-platform

-You can now extract the business logic code to the KMM shared module and make it platform-independent.
+You can now extract the business logic code to the Kotlin Multiplatform shared module and make it platform-independent.
 This is necessary for reusing the code for both Android and iOS.

 1. Move the business logic code `com.jetbrains.simplelogin.androidapp.data` from the `app` directory to the `com.jetbrains.simplelogin.shared` package in the `shared/src/commonMain` directory.
    You can drag and drop the package or refactor it by moving everything from one directory to another.